 As already mentioned in Section 3, the large hadronic activity associated with the SUSY background can be used to suppress this type of process.
 A jet veto is also very efficient to suppress the $t\bar{t}$ and the Zbb backgrounds, due to the presence of jets in the final states for both of these background sources.

-Jets are reconstructed from the electromagnetic (ECAL) and hadronic (HCAL) calorimeter towers using the iterative cone algorithm [14].
+Jets are reconstructed from the electromagnetic (ECAL) and hadronic (HCAL) calorimeter towers using the iterative cone algorithm [16].
 A cone radius of R = 0.5 and a seed tower threshold of $E_T = 1$ GeV are used.
 The jet veto consists in rejecting events with at least one reconstructed jet satisfying $E_T > 25$ GeV.
 A small fraction of signal events is found to be suppressed by the jet veto due to the presence of jets from pile-up events.
 The sensitivity of the analysis on the signal loss coming from 'fake' jets from pile-up is expected to be small and is not taken into account in this analysis.
+Figure 8 (left) shows the distribution of the hardest jet for the signal (point A) and for the background processes.